Here's Patsy Cline: Background

 Here's Patsy Cline has been reissued several times.
 In 1973, the album was reissued as a vinyl record on MCA/Coral Records, and then was then re-released in 1983 only on MCA.
 In 1988, the album was digitally remastered on a compact disc, also on MCA Records.
-The album was reviewed by Allmusic and was given three out of five stars.
-The release did not chart on any Billboard Magazine charts.
+The album was reviewed by AllMusic and was given three out of five stars.
+The release did not appear on any Billboard charts.